Looking for the best breast pumps in Singapore? Here’s a handy guide for breastfeeding mamas, including discounts and promos just for you!

 Breast pump price: $495

-LoveAmme is a homegrown brand that’s made a global name for itself as the creator of the world’s first customisable breast pumps.
-With five breast shield sizes and three T-joint sizes (uncommon for most breast pumps!) to suit various bottles on the market, you can get the best fit for a comfortable pumping experience.
-The certified hospital-grade LoveAmme TailorMade Pro is great for pumping while you’re out and about thanks to the in-built rechargeable battery.
+LoveAmme is a homegrown brand with their very own certified hospital-grade breast pump.
+The LoveAmme TailorMade Pro is great for pumping while you’re out and about thanks to the in-built rechargeable battery.
 It can be easily recharged using any USB power option, including power banks!
 Need something more compact for your outings?
-The MadeToTravel Double Breast Pump is easy to use and fits in your handbag (featherlight at just 224g)!
+Their MadeToTravel Double Breast Pump is easy to use and fits in your handbag (featherlight at just 224g).

 Read more about LoveAmme’s fab gadgets here!